Kavan2003/Posha---PM-Assessment-/README.md

-# Posha Recipe Customisation MVP
+# Posha Recipe Customization MVP

-This is a working prototype for a system that translates a user's natural language recipe customisation requests into structured JSON intents.
-It was built as part of the Product Manager assessment for Posha.
+This document outlines the problem, proposed solution, and strategic thinking for a minimal viable capability that allows a Posha user to customize recipes using natural language.

 ---

-## 1. The Problem & The User
+## 1. The Problem & The User (User Empathy)

-* **User Persona:** "The Busy Professional" who uses a Posha cooking robot for convenient, high-quality, home-cooked meals.
-* **The Problem:** Users want to easily tweak standard recipes to fit their unique tastes, dietary needs, or available ingredients, without needing to be an expert chef.
+* **User Persona:** "The Busy Professional."
+They invested in a Posha robot to save time and eat healthier, but they still want the flexibility to adapt meals to their family's specific tastes, dietary needs, or what's currently in their fridge.

+* **The Core Problem:** Manually editing a recipe's steps and ingredient quantities is a high-friction process.
+Users need a way to make simple tweaks as effortlessly as talking to a chef.

-* **The Goal:** To build a reliable "intent recognition" engine as the foundation for all future recipe customisation, turning a user's free-form request into a command the robot can understand.
+* **The Goal:** To build a reliable "intent recognition" engine that translates a user's free-form request into a structured command the robot can understand, making the product feel more personal and intelligent.

 ---

+## 2. Alignment with Posha's Business Goals (Business Acumen)

+This feature is not just a user convenience; it's a strategic investment in Posha's core business model.

+* **Increases User Retention:** By making the robot more personal and adaptable to daily needs, this capability increases the value of the "Posha Circle" subscription, which is key to reducing long-term churn.
+* **Enhances Product Differentiation:** A powerful, intuitive conversational interface for recipes is a key differentiator against competitors like Thermomix and Suvie, reinforcing Posha's brand as the smartest, most user-friendly cooking robot on the market.
+* **Creates a Data Moat:** Analysing user customization intents provides a valuable dataset on real-world user preferences, which can directly inform future recipe development and personalisation features.

+---

-## 2. MVP Scope & Prioritisation
+## 3. MVP Scope & Prioritisation

 The goal for this MVP was to deliver a simple, reliable, and valuable core experience.
 To achieve this, I ruthlessly prioritised the features that would solve the most common and high-value user problems first.